Aporrea: Critical reception

 Venezuelan government figures have publicly criticized the site.
 Diosdado Cabello, the current president of the National Constituent Assembly described Aporrea and its columnists as traitors.
 "Write everything you want, but enough of betrayals!
 You can write everything you want, nobody forbids it, you are within your rights, but define yourself [politically]."

 According to Manuel Laya of the Communist Party of Venezuela, Aporrea no longer serves its original purpose and was an instrument of the "fifth column" to hinder the flow of information.

 According to the Anti-Defamation League (ADL), Aporrea has "a record of promoting antisemitic conspiracies" and presented multiple articles which they found offensive in their 2014 Antisemitismo en Venezuela report.
 The Simon Wiesenthal Center also criticized what it considers anti-Semitic commentary on the website.
 Several other organizations have also criticized the website citing anti-Semitic ideas.
-Aporrea attacked both the Anti-Defamation League and the Simon Wiesenthal Center, criticizing that the organizations for not contacting Aporrea to ask the content to be removed and for condemning the website's editorial stance on Israel.
+Aporrea criticised the Anti-Defamation League and the Simon Wiesenthal Cente for not contacting Aporrea to ask for the content to be removed and using Aporrea's unintentional errors and omissions to attack the website's editorial stance on the actions of the Israeli government.